Cardio After Workouts

 This is why I made a conscious decision a while back to prioritize working out smarter.
 There will always be days where I just don’t feel like I can work harder, but organizing my fitness routine and creating good habits allows me to keep making progress even on my “off days”.

 But it’s not just because of my exercise preferences.
 Before I made this change, I wanted to find out how it might help my fitness progress in the bigger picture, and learned some very interesting things about how cardio complements other types of exercise.
+Besides, cardio is very helpful for your overall fitness, which I found out after doing several challenges, like the 100 push-ups, 100 sit-ups, 100 squats.

 So what happens when you save your cardio workout until after the rest of your regular exercises?
 And how can those results affect your long term fitness progress?